 What Is IMDG CODE?

-The dangerous goods code has been created as per the recommendations of the United Nations’ panel of experts on transportation of hazardous goods along with the IMO (International Maritime Organisation).
-This proposal by the UN was presented as a report in the year 1956 after which the IMO IMDG Code was started to be drafted in the year 1961.
+The Dangerous Goods Code was created per the recommendations of the United Nations Panel of Experts on the transportation of hazardous goods, along with the IMO (International Maritime Organisation).
+The UN presented this proposal as a report in 1956, after which the IMO IMDG Code was started to be drafted in 1961.

 Related Reading: 5 Instruments of IMO every Seafarer Should Know